Why is every return window 30 days? The answer might surprise you.

 - A tiered approach to return windows

 Two alternatives to the 30 day return window

 Here at Loop, we see 80% of the returns we process (more than 3,000,000) happen in the first 14 days.
 You might be saying “great, so I can set it at 14 days instead of 30.”
 You could based on this information, but it actually presents you with two potential paths.

-1. Offer a 14-day return window and know that 80% of your customers would have returned that quickly anyway.
+1. Offer a 14-day return window and know that 80% of your shoppers would have returned that quickly anyway.

-2. Offer a much more generous window like 3 months, or a year +, the majority of customers will be returning in 14 days anyway.
+2. Offer a much more generous window like 3 months, or a year +, the majority of shoppers will be returning in 14 days anyway.

 However, you can actually take advantage of both options above by offering different return windows for different types of returns.